Traveling History Kits

 This kit introduces students and teachers to the 1704 Raid on Deerfield, Massachusetts, through the eyes of two children captured during the raid and taken to Canada.
 The activities in this kit are designed to foster exploration and discussion and help students in grades 3-12 explore this critical event from different perspectives.
 Students will gain knowledge about the 1704 English, French, and 2 Northeast Woodland cultures.

 Lessons include an examination of the book, The Boy Captive of Old Deerfield, comparisons of food, clothing, shelter and cultures, deciphering primary sources, mapping, “The Mathematics of 18th C. Travel”, exploring a probate inventory and more.
-Items include clothing, toys, color pictures, a classroom set of The Boy Captive of Old Deerfield, and more.
+Items include clothing, toys, color pictures, The Boy Captive of Old Deerfield, and more.

 An 18th Century Gentleman’s Haversack

 What defines an 18th C. gentle person vs. a common person?
 By examining an 18th century traveling man’s possessions, students also discover some of the purposes of a tavern.
 The main themes include money, the postal system, behavior, and taverns.
 This kit includes a list of suggested activities, background information about the major themes, primary sources including excerpts from a travel journal and “Rules of Civility”, and a haversack of reproduction touch-its.